 Many people are hesitant to file for bankruptcy because they fear they will have to wait a decade or more in order to get a new home or have a decent shot at a reasonable interest rate.

-Our Los Angeles bankruptcy attorneys now have good news; The Federal Housing Administration is reportedly approving people to take on mortgages just three years after a foreclosure‚ and in some cases‚ for as little as 3.5 percent down.
+Our Woodland Hills bankruptcy attorneys now have good news; The Federal Housing Administration is reportedly approving people to take on mortgages just three years after a foreclosure‚ and in some cases‚ for as little as 3.5 percent down.

 There is a fair amount of criticism about whether this is the wisest course of action for the government agency that backs bank-owned loans.
 However‚ the FHA appears eager to give the housing market a boost – and those who had struggled with debt a new chance.